anddimario/stiva/README.md

-Manage contents on AWS Lambda
+Manage users and contents with AWS Lambda and DynamoDB

 ### Requirements
 - nodejs > 8